 Active Directory Security and Access (5) & (6)

-Being able to maintain the security of your data and still use it in the cloud requires the same care as you have in your on-premises data.
+Maintaining the security of your data and still using it in the cloud requires the same care as you have in your on-premises data.
 Azure can be just as secure, if not more secure, than your local data.
-When using Power BI SaaS and Power BI Report Server access is controlled by Active Directory.
+When using Power BI SaaS and Power BI Report Server access, Active Directory controls access.

 5. Active Directory Domain Services (On-Premises)